qwertie/ungglish/index.md

 Many common English words have an irregular past tense and/or past participle, e.g. think => thought, find => found, get => got => gotten, eat => ate => eaten, sing => sang => sung, foot => feet, child => children.

 Almost all irregularities are gone in Ungglish.
-The only irregular verb is the one for "to be".
+The only irregular verb is the one for "to be" (with three conjugations: bi, iz, wuza).

 ### Consistency and predictability ###